Hypercubed/dynamo/README.md

   convert: Complex.fromNumber
 });

-// create a typed function
+// create a typed function without type safety
-const times = typed({
+// The type in this case is `any` const times = typed({
   'number, number': function (a: number, b: number) {
     return a * b;